ciubotaru/share-on-diaspora/trunk/readme.txt

 page, 'Custom Image' tab.
 7. To choose the pods to be included in the drop-down list, go to the Settings page, 'Pod list options' tab.
+8. To show/hide the button in RSS feeds, go to the Settings page, 'Misc' tab.

 == Changelog ==
 = 0.6.4 =